holochain/docs-pages/src/pages/get-started/install-advanced.md

 nix develop --override-input holochain "github:holochain/holochain?ref=main-0.4" github:holochain/holonix
 ```

+### Customizing the Holochain binary

+If you want to enable or disable certain Holochain features, such as unstable features, it's best to do this in a local flake file.
+[Read the 'Customized Holochain build'](https://github.com/holochain/holonix?tab=readme-ov-file#customized-holochain-build) on the Holonix readme to find out how.
+Keep in mind that, because you'll be creating a custom Holochain binary, you won't be able to take advantage of the package cache, so it'll take a while to compile Holochain on your machine.

 ### A gotcha with Flakes and Git

 The behavior of `nix` commands that rely on a `flake.nix` as its input such as `nix develop` can be counterintuitive in a git repository.